Getting Started with Live Components

 - Access to the DSM Sketch tool.
 You’ll need to create a component container with the DSM Sketch tool.
 This enables DSM to embed the live component in its proper place.

 - Admin or editor access in the DSM organization.
-To learn more about DSM roles, check out this article: Roles and Permissions in DSM
+To learn more, check out the DSM roles and permissions.

 Adding live components to DSM consists of 4 steps: